law-dwg/LSQR-CUDA/README.md

 ### Euclidean Norm
 The euclidean norm, or Dnrm2 operation, is split into two different kernels.
 The first, [maxVal](source/gpu/kernels.cu#61), finds the max value within the matrix or vector, and the second, [dnrm2](source/gpu/kernels.cu#86), then divides all values by this max value whilst performing the necessary multiplication and addition operations, e.g. ```(a[0]/maxVal) ** 2 + (a[1]/maxVal) ** 2 + ...```.
 The norm is then found by taking the square root of the dnrm2 kernel result, before multiplying it by the max-value found in the previous kernel.
 This is the same method used by Ibanez in [LSQR-cpp](https://github.com/tvercaut/LSQR-cpp) and ensures numerical stability.

 Standard, parallel reduction techniques are used for both of these kernels, whereby the number of working threads in a block is halved in each iteration, and memory accesses are coalesced.
-Much of the development here was inspired by Mark Harris' webinar, "[Optimizing Parallel Reduction in CUDA](https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf)" and the topics covered in the PMPP course at TUD.
+Much of the development here is inspired by Mark Harris' webinar, "[Optimizing Parallel Reduction in CUDA](https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf)" and the topics covered in the PMPP course at TUD.
 Both these kernels also utilize cache memory as to decrease memory access latency.

 ### Matrix Transpose
 Like the multiplcation operation, the matrix transpose operation, [transposeTiled](gpu/source/kernels.cu#201), also utilizes a "tiled" approach, where a cached "tile" is swept across the matrix iteratively transposing it section by section.
 While the multiplyTiled kernel requires two seperate tiles (one for each input), transposeTiled requires only one that temporarily stores a section of the matrix before loading it to global memory with swapped indices, e.g. ```output[3][2]=input[2][3]```.
 This method is outlined in Nvidias blog post, "[An Efficient Matrix Transpose in CUDA C/++](https://developer.nvidia.com/blog/efficient-matrix-transpose-cuda-cc/)", authored by Mark Harris.